 Associate Professor of Business Administration

-Francesca Gino is an associate professor of business administration in the Negotiations, Organizations & Markets Unit.
-She is also formally affiliated with the Program on Negotiation.
-She teaches Negotiation in the MBA elective curriculum and in Executive Education programs at the School.
-She also co-teaches a PhD course on Decision Making and Ethics.
+She teaches Decision Making and Negotiation in the MBA elective curriculum and in Executive Education programs at the School.
+She also co-teaches a PhD course on Behavioral Approaches to Decision Making and a PhD course on Experimental Methods.

-Before joining the Harvard Business School faculty, Professor Gino taught at the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School and at the Tepper School of Business, Carnegie Mellon University.
+Before joining the Harvard Business School faculty, she taught at the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School and at the Tepper School of Business, Carnegie Mellon University.
 Prior to her Carnegie Mellon appointment, she spent two years at HBS as a postdoctoral fellow, lecturer, and senior researcher.
-A native of Italy, Professor Gino holds a Ph.D. in economics and management from the Sant’Anna School of Advanced Studies in Pisa.
+A native of Italy, she holds a Ph.D. in economics and management from the Sant’Anna School of Advanced Studies in Pisa.
 She is a magna cum laude graduate of the University of Trento.

 Personal Website: http://www.francescagino.com/